 Venom Immunotherapy: Stinging Insect Allergy Treatment

-If you have had a severe allergic reaction to the bite or sting of an insect, the first line of defence is to avoid areas where insects are active, take measures to protect yourself, and carry an Epinephrine Auto-Injector at all times.
-To reduce your risk of having a severe allergic reaction in the future, talk to your physician about venom immunotherapy.
+If you’ve had a severe allergic reaction to the bite or sting of an insect (such as honeybees, wasps, yellow jackets, or certain ants), your first line of defense is to avoid areas where those insects are most active.
+Take measures to protect yourself, and carry an epinephrine pen at all times.

 It’s normal to have a physical reaction to an insect bite or sting.
 Common symptoms include the following: